HairenLiao/jaynes-probability-cn/README.md

 Supplement to E.T.
-Jaynes' Probability Theory: The Logic of Science, Chinese Edition
+Jaynes's Probability Theory: The Logic of Science, Chinese Edition

 ## 说明